Telegiangi61/uPyCO2/README.md

 ## uPyCO2  - M5 Fresh Air TVOC Monitor
 This repository is a fork of Lemariva's uPyCO2,  has the code that helps you to build DIY CO2 measuring devices for M5Stack Cores and, later, via MQTT towards Openhab, Node-red, Home Assistnt and similar framework.
 The measurements can be an aid for Covid-19 prevention.
 The idea is that if there is a lot of exhaled CO2 in the air, there are also a lot of aerosols in the air.
 These smallest particles, to which Sars-CoV-2 viruses from the respiratory tract attach themselves, can float in the room air and can spread over several meters.
 A high concentration of aerosols increases the risk for everyone else in the room to become infected.

+you have to copy sgp30.py on /flash of M5stack and freshair.py on /flash/apps
+Thonny IDE is recommended for this purpose

 |           |
 |:---------:|
 |![M5 FRESH AIR MONITOR](https://www.themaker.it/wp-content/uploads/2021/02/fotofreshair-300x259.jpg)|